xantln/group20-library-capstone/docs/installation.rst

     celery_concurrency [8]:

-Docker: The docker\_worker and docker\_username are only used when celery tasks are going to create a sister/brother docker container.
+Docker: The docker\_worker and docker\_username are only used when celery tasks are going to create a sibling docker container.
 This is configured in cybercom\_up file in the run directory.
 The docker\_worker is the host where the docker container will be created.
 The docker\_username is a user with ssh keys and has privledges to run